Welcome to the world of high school level Honors Algebra.

-We will be using the Algebra I book which is linked to this page.
-There are 12 chapters and yes we will finish 11 of those chapters!!!
-During the course of each chapter we will supplement our learning with various practical experiences relating algebra to your world.
+We will be using the Algebra I book.
+There are 12 chapters and yes we will attempt to finish 11 of those chapters!!! (most Algebra courses get through 9 chapters only) During the course of each chapter we will supplement our learning with various practical experiences relating algebra to your world.
 At the end of each unit of study there will be a formal unit test.
 Sometimes there will be a mid-chapter quiz.
 In addition to that assessment, there may be one other assessment: a chapter project/task, or a chapter summary.
-These will count as project grades.
+These will count as evidence grades.

-Through the year we may have Study Island assignments each week, until PARCC is completed.
-These are to be linked to our gifted MAP testing results to target weak areas of Pre-Algebra topics.
-It is very important to do these as they are the review that you will need to exceed standards on PARCC.
-We will not study these topics in depth during the year, we will be way beyond these mathematical topics, but it is what PARCC tests.
+Through the year we may have Khan Academy review and supplementary assignments.
+These will be linked to our gifted MAP testing results to target weak areas of Pre-Algebra topics.
+It is very important to do these as they are the review that you will need to exceed standards on the Illinois Academic Readiness (IAR - formerly PARCC).
+We will not study these topics in depth during the year as we will be way beyond these Pre-Algebra topics, but it is what IAR tests.

 I hope many of you participate in MathCounts.
 It is Marshalls Math Club which meets with Mrs. Meingast, usually once a week at lunch.
-It is a great chance to further your math skills and get to know a great math teacher, whom you will have in 8th grade.
+It is a great chance to further your math skills and get to know a great math teacher.
+It is also our competitive math team.

 We will also be using graphing calculators when the topic calls for their use.
 These are very expensive and will only be used for in-class exploration.
 There is no need to purchase one for individual use at school, as we have a classroom set.
 There are links to a couple of graphing calculator websites on the links page.

 Grades will be earned on a percentage basis.
 The district grading scale is used.
-80% (assessments) 20% homework/classwork
+80% (evidence) 20% homework/classwork

 All homework should be done in a separate Algebra spiral unless otherwise stated.